Gar Alperovitz: Systemic Crisis, Politics as Usual. Gar Alperovitz is the Lionel R.

 Bauman Professor of Political Economy at the University of Maryland and is a former Fellow of Kings College, Cambridge University; Harvard’s Institute of Politics; the Institute for Policy Studies; and a Guest Scholar at the Brookings Institution.
-Gar Alperovitz presents at a Seattle Town Hall on Oct 3, 2012 immediately after a public screening of the presidential debate between Romney and Obama.
+Structural fault lines in the political system.
+Does the 2012 Presidential Election Matter?
+Matt Stoller is a fellow at the Roosevelt Institute.

-The spectacle of democracy in the US Tucson, Arizona - "This is my last election.
+The spectacle of democracy in the US.
+Tucson, Arizona - "This is my last election.

 After my election I have more flexibility. " The unguarded remarks of the US President - Barack Obama - to the Russian President - Dmitry Medvedev - captured by TV cameras, has once again drawn attention to the increasing perils and undelivered promises of US presidential elections.
 According to a transcriptof the recorded remarks, Obama told his Russian counterpart: "On all these issues, but particularly missile defence, this, this can be solved but it's important for him to give me space.

 " Medvedev responded: "Yeah, I understand.
 I understand your message about space.
 What do these elections mean?

 Washington state's Latinos find 'politics has not changed with the population' Morals: Our great moral decline.
 Comment: Super PACs: Worse to Come.
 You’re nothing in Presidential politics this year without a Super PAC.